letsdiscodev/docs.letsdisco.dev/docs/get-started/install-the-cli.md

 ### Easy install

-The easiest way to set up the CLI under Linux and macOS is to run the following script:
+The easiest way to set up the CLI under Linux and macOS is to run:

 ```bash
 curl https://cli-assets.letsdisco.dev/install.sh | sh
 ```

-The script requires sudo and isn't compatible with Windows.
+The installation script above requires sudo.

 ### Tarballs